Salman Khan’s clothing brand 'Being Human' to open outlet in Dhaka

 Salman Khan's brother, actor Sohail Khan and his nephew Ayaan Agnihotri and Being Human Clothing CEO Sanjeev Rao will attend the opening programme.

-Being Human Clothing Bangladesh shared a video from their Facebook page in this regard on Tuesday (13 September).
+Being Human Clothing Bangladesh shared a video from their Facebook page in this regard on Tuesday (13 September), where Salman Khan announced the opening of the outlet.